The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Introduction

 Eq.~\ref{eq:standard} can be seen as a special case of a $SU(2)_L\times SU(2)_R$ symmetric interaction term,

 with $c=1/2$.
-The first piece in the interaction term is symmetric under $U(1)_A$ but the second piece is the 't Hooft determinant term which breaks $U(1)_A$.
-In the absence of iso-spin breaking the value of $c$ does not affect any observables since the mean field contributions from the two terms simply add up and the free energy is $c$ independent.
+The first piece in the interaction term is symmetric under $U(1)_A$ but the second piece breaks it which is known as the 't Hooft determinant term.
+In the absence of iso-spin breaking, symmetry allows nonzero meanfield only to the $\bar{\psi}\psi$ channel, which is independent of the parameter $c$.
+Hence, the value of $c$ does not affect the free energy and any vacuum observables used to fit our model parameters.

-But it was pointed out in Ref.~\cite{Frank:2003ve} (also discussed in our earlier paper~\cite{Ali:2020dsp}) that in the presence of iso-spin breaking effects (either due to external backgrounds or due to $m_u\neq m_d$) the coefficient of the 't Hooft determinant related to $c$ becomes important.
-In particular, the gap equation for the difference of $\langle \bar{u} u\rangle$ and $\langle \bar{d} d\rangle$ is sensitive to the value of $c$.
+But it was pointed out in Ref.~\cite{Frank:2003ve} (also discussed in our earlier paper~\cite{Ali:2020jsy}) that in the presence of iso-spin breaking effects (either due to external backgrounds or due to $m_u\neq m_d$) the coefficient of the 't Hooft determinant related to $c$ becomes important.
+In particular, the gap equation for the difference of $\langle \bar{u} u\rangle$ and $\langle \bar{d} d\rangle$ is sensitive to the value of $c$~\cite{Ali:2020jsy}.